synfinatic/alpacascope/README.md

 Yes, this supports all versions of SkySafari which allow for controlling telescopes.
 Typically this is SkySafari Plus and Pro.

+##### What about other astronomy software?
+Yep, anything that can do Celestron Nexstar protocol over TCP/IP should work.
+That said, I haven't yet implimented the complete Nexstar protocol so there may be issues.
+Please open a bug report if you find any issues!

 ##### Does Alpaca-Gateway support [INDI](https://www.indilib.org)?
 No it doesn't.
 There's probably no reason it can't support INDI, but CWPI doesn't support INDI so I have no easy way of developing/testing the code.